 • four more attachment points to plot and install (parallel has bar mounts built together)

 Why should I put a 4-link under my car?
 What will a 4-link do better than a leaf spring?

 In a leaf spring suspension, the leafs perform two functions.
 First, they hold the rear axle in the car.
 They prevent forward and aft movement and minimize pinion angle change during suspension travel.
 Secondly, while they are doing this, they also support the load of the vehicle.
 For an OEM vehicle with thousands of hours of development time behind it and that will operate within a predictable range of suspension travel, leaf springs do an adequate job.
 The problem occurs when the operating envelope is changed… lower ride height, more horsepower, different weight distribution, maybe a trailer… it’s called hot rodding!
 The leaf springs cannot be expected to perform as intended if the operating parameters are changed.

 I have a straight axle under my ‘32 and am happy with the ride height and quality.
 Can I use an air suspension on the rear only?

 We typically try to place the lower bars level at ride height. this will minimize “roll steer” (slight wheelbase change caused by the arc of the bars going through their travel).
-The upper bars should also be level, or slightly down at the front, if need be.
+The upper bars should also be level or slightly down at the front if necessary.
 This configuration will provide stable handling and braking characteristics.
-It is important to get the bars exactly the same from side to side to avoid unpredictable handling problems.
+It is essential to get the bars precisely the same from side to side to avoid unpredictable handling problems.
 It is also extremely important to make sure the panhard bar is level at your highway ride height.
 This will minimize side travel of the rear axle induced by the arc of the panhard bar going through its travel.
-Obviously there are precise formulas for placement of the 4 link bars to maximize certain performance criteria, but these performance differences are quite small on a road car.
+Obviously, there are precise formulas for the placement of the 4 link bars to maximize specific performance criteria, but these performance differences are pretty slight on a road car.
 Put the bars in level, or close to it, at ride height, and you’ll be fine.